molpopgen/fwdpy11/doc/pages/regions.rst

 * :math:`s`, the selection coefficient
 * :math:`h`, the effect of the mutation in a heterozygote (a.k.a. the "dominance" of the mutation).

 In a simulation, we may place a distribution on either :math:`s` itself or on the scaled selection parameter :math:`\alpha = 2Ns`.
-These two methods are represented by the class :class:`fwdpy11.fwdpy11.Sregion`.
-These classes contain/extend the :class:`Region` class described above, and thus inherit their members.  :class:`Sregion` adds :math:`h`, which is the dominance of a mutation, and then classes extending :class:`Sregion` add details about the distribution of fitness effects.
+These two methods are represented by the class :class:`fwdpy11.regions.Sregion`.
+These classes contain/extend the :class:`fwdpy11.regions.Region` class described above, and thus inherit their members.  :class:`fwdpy11.regions.Sregion` adds :math:`h`, which is the dominance of a mutation, and then classes extending :class:`fwdpy11.regions.Sregion` add details about the distribution of fitness effects.
 These classes are:

-* :class:`fwdpy11.fwdpy11.ConstantS`
+* :class:`fwdpy11.regions.ConstantS`
-* :class:`fwdpy11.fwdpy11.UniformS`
+* :class:`fwdpy11.regions.UniformS`
-* :class:`fwdpy11.fwdpy11.GammaS`
+* :class:`fwdpy11.regions.GammaS`
-* :class:`fwdpy11.fwdpy11.GaussianS`
+* :class:`fwdpy11.regions.GaussianS`

 Crossover rate variation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Just like neutral mutations, intervals with different crossover rates are specified by different :class:`Region` objects.
 Let's set up the following concrete example:

 * A region where crossovers occur between positions [0,1)
-* Positions [0,0.45) and [0.55,1) have uniform recombintion rates
+* Positions [0,0.45) and [0.55,1) have uniform recombintion rates at the "background" rate.
 * Positions [0.45,0.55) are a recombination hotspot with 100x the background intensity (per "base pair").

 The above model can be represented as: